island-org/island/README.md

-openToolkits
+island
 ============

-lightweight and low-level creative coding toolkits.
+island is a light-weight and low-level creative coding framework.